-Waters of the Commonwealth - Rivers, streams, creeks, rivulets, impoundments, ditches, watercourses, storm sewers, lakes, dammed water, wetlands, ponds, springs, and other bodies or channels of conveyance of surface and underground water, or parts thereof, whether natural or artificial, within or on the boundaries of the Commonwealth of Pennsylvania.
+Waters of the Commonwealth - Any and all Rivers, streams, creeks, rivulets, impoundments, ditches, watercourses, storm sewers, lakes, dammed water, wetlands, ponds, springs, and other bodies or channels of conveyance of surface and underground water, or parts thereof, whether natural or artificial, within or on the boundaries of the Commonwealth of Pennsylvania.

-Watershed - Region or area drained by a river, watercourse, or other surface water, whether natural or artificial.
+Watershed - Region or area drained by a river, watercourse, or other surface water, whether natural or artificial within or on the boundaries of this Commonwealth.

-Wetlands - Areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support and, that under normal circumstances, do support, a prevalence of vegetation typically adapted for life in saturated soil conditions including swamps, marshes, bogs, and similar areas, and which may be identified as jurisdictional wetlands using methods described in the current edition of the "Federal Manual for Identifying and Delineating Jurisdictional Wetlands."
+Wetland - Areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support and, that under normal circumstances, do support, a prevalence of vegetation typically adapted for life in saturated soil conditions including swamps, marshes, bogs, and similar areas, and which may be identified as jurisdictional wetlands using methods described in the current edition of the "Federal Manual for Identifying and Delineating Jurisdictional Wetlands."